 A while ago, I discussed my personal framework.
 If there is one thing I am a big fan of, it’s having frameworks and guidelines to “teach a man to fish” than to “give a man a fish”.

 There are some fundamentals to Data Governance and overall Data Management.
-Having done it successfully (and failed miserably in some – but that’s where true learning comes in) in multiple organisations, I thought I’d document the “how to” for everyone’s interest.
+Having done it successfully (and failed miserably in some – but that’s where true learning comes in) in multiple organisations, I thought I’d document the “what to do” for everyone’s interest.

 These fundamentals are: